 Find more Buttermilk recipes on Veganbaking.net

-Vegan Buttermilk Pancakes Recipe2 ½ cups soy milk
+Vegan Buttermilk Pancake Recipe2 ½ cups soy milk

 4 teaspoons apple cider vinegar